Is Breast-feeding Really Best for Your Baby?

 - If a women is seriously malnourished she should not breastfeed.

-As you can see there are some serious reasons why a mother should choose to feed her baby formula.
+As you can see there are some serious reasons why a mother should feed her baby formula.

 If you decide to formula feed, either exclusively or in combination with breast milk, you may be wondering how good formula really is.
 Does it supply your baby with the nutrients needed to grow and develop?

 As you can see, the nutrients are pretty much equal.
-What is lacking in formula are the antibodies.
+What is lacking in formula are the antibodies, hormones and enzymes.